nedpals/v-jsonrpc/README.md

 # V-JSONRPC
-Basic JSON-RPC 2.0-compliant server written on V.
+A basic JSON-RPC 2.0-compliant server written on V. V-JSONRPC 0.2 is now transfer protocol-independent meaning it is not tied to one protocol and it can now be used in other ways such as STDIN, TCP, UDP and more provided that the provided input is a string.

 ## Install
 ### VPM